cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

     * ``secret_key`` : replace ``{{ os_secret_key }}`` with the value of ``S3 Secret Key`` you created in step 8 of :ref:`Access to the Object Store<object_store_access>`.

 .. note::
     If you are taking part in the NLDS beta testing program, then you will have to add an extra line in the ``user`` part of the config.
-This is for the ``tenancy``, which should be set to ``cedadev-o``.  i.e.:
+This is for the ``tenancy``, which should be set to ``nlds-staging-o```.  i.e.:

     .. code-block:: json

         "user": {
             "default_user": "{{ user }}",
             "default_group": "{{ group }}",
-            "tenancy": "cedadev-o"
+            "tenancy": "nlds-staging-o`"
         },

     (Don't forget the extra comma after ``group``!)